dot-ammar/Physics_Ball_Simulator/README.md

 This game, I wrote in Python, is a physics-based simulation that provides an interactive and visual representation of key concepts from AP Physics 1.
 It allows users to control a ball's movement, observing real-time changes in velocity, acceleration, and distance traveled.
 The game's physics engine calculates the trajectory of the ball under the influence of gravity and user interactions, offering a practical understanding of kinematics and dynamics.

-## Game Physics and Mathematics
+## Game Physics, Mathematics, and Code

 ### Gravity and Ball Movement

 The Game simulates gravity and its effect on the ball's movement.
-Gravity is defined in terms of pixesl per frame squared, scaled to the screen's dimensions:
+Gravity is defined in terms of pixels per frame squared, scaled to the screen's dimensions:

 ```python
 PIXELS_PER_METER = 100